brayden-s-haws/pm_am_newsletter/README.md

 ![CleanShot Freeform-2023-07-30](https://github.com/brayden-s-haws/pm_am_newsletter/assets/58832489/13f4a133-34af-4f94-80ba-ebde0f02977b)

+You can read more details on how the GPT prompts work [here](https://world.hey.com/haws/i-taught-a-robot-to-read-the-news-so-i-don-t-have-to-e2e4e2ae).

 ## Features
 This describes some of the key features of how the code works to ultimately generate an email.